aws-samples/hyperledger-on-kubernetes/admin-api/README.md

 rca-org0            NodePort       10.100.10.43     <none>                                                                               7054:30100/TCP   9m
 ```

 CA and Peer for org1.
-Use the NLB endpoint for ica-notls-org1-nlb and peer1-org1-nlb:
+Use the NLB endpoint for ica-org1-nlb and peer1-org1-nlb (both of these use server-side TLS):

 ```bash
 kubectl get svc -n org1